Minefield (Star Trek: Enterprise): Reception

 "Minefield" was first broadcast October 2, 2002, on UPN.
-According to Nielsen a rating of 3.5 and a share of 6, meaning 3.5 percent of households in America with TV sets saw the episode, and 6% of households watching television at the time were watching the show.
+According to Nielsen a rating of 3.5 and a share of six, meaning 3.5 percent of households in America with TV sets saw the episode, and 6% of households watching television at the time were watching the show.
 This translated into 5.2 million viewers, an increase over the season premiere.
 UPN was struggling with low ratings compared to the same time the previous year, and UPN executives argued that the drop was because Buffy and Star Trek had enjoyed unusually strong debuts.

+Michelle Erica Green at TrekToday praised Dominic Keating for giving "a truly excellent performance, subtle and moving" while also noting that Reed's "big selfless dramatic gesture was undoubtedly written to create drama in an otherwise formulaic episode that takes no risks," comparing the "ticking-time-bomb plot" to other "genre stories" like The Abyss and The Running Man.
+Green criticized the writers' failure to "explain space-peeing, like [in] Apollo 13" after risking "TMI syndrome by bringing up bodily functions usually neglected on Trek".
+She points out a possible continuity issue in that it "seems a bit early" in the "timeline of stealth development" for sophisticated Romulan cloaking technology, and grateful that they "somehow weren't interested in taking over pre-Federation Earth."
+Green concluded that, "Visually Minefield holds attention because the external images are superb -- the Romulan ships rising over Enterprise, the hull lighting, the design of the mine itself.
+It's also well-paced even if we could all guess the precise moment when the mine would re-arm itself..." comparing the outcome of the story to "Chekhov (the writer, not the Star Trek character) [who] once said that in any story, if there's a gun on the wall at the beginning, it should go off by the end."

-In his 2022 rewatch Keith DeCandido of Tor.com gave it 8 out of 10.
+In his 2022 rewatch, Keith DeCandido of Tor.com gave it eight out of ten.

 In 2021, The Digital Fix said this episode was one of the highlights from season two, and called it a "tense episode" and noting references to the Romulan Star Empire.

 Home media

 The first home media release of "Minefield" was part of the season two DVD box set, released in the United States on July 26, 2005.
 A release on Blu-ray Disc for season two occurred on August 20, 2013.